 Suicide rates on the rise

-Teen suicide has increased for both boys and girls from 2007 to 2015, according to new data released by the CDC.
+Teen suicide has increased for both boys and girls from 2007 to 2015, according to

 The researchers found that suicide rates for males aged 15-19 years increased 31 percent, from 10.8 per 100,000 by 2007 to 14.2 per 100,000 by 2015.

 The percent change was even higher for teen girls between the ages of 15 to 19.
 That rate doubled from 2007 to 2015, going from 2.4 percent to 5.1 percent.
 It’s the highest suicide rate recorded for this group since 1975.

 In light of these numbers, mental health experts who spoke to Healthline were divided about the show’s possible benefit or harm to teens’ mental health.